Vector35/debugger/README.md

 The build artifacts will be in the folder `out`.

-Note, the above instruction requries LLDB, whose build instruction is not included here.
+Note, the above instruction requires LLDB, whose build instruction is not included here.
 We will update this later.

 To install it, first disable `corePlugins.debugger` so the debugger that comes with Binary Ninja is not loaded.
 Then copy everything in the `out` folder to the user plugin folder and relaunch BinaryNinja.